danieladebi/danieladebi.github.io/_pages/bio.md

         Throughout my childhood, I always had an interest for AI in robots, participating in robotics clubs in middle and high school as a programmer.
 However, before I went to college, I actually planned on pursuing a career in video game development, wanting to develop challenging adversaries for the player to compete against.
 It wasn't until I came to MIT that I realized how much I enjoyed studying AI, especially in the robotics setting.</p>
         <p>
         In 2021, I took part in my first robotics research project in MIT CSAIL's Distributed Robotics Laboratory, and our goal was to train an AI agent to help pilots fly planes more safely.
-From this project, my passion for robotics research had blossomed, as I realized how much of an impact I could make in the world by pursuing a research career.
-I saw opportunities to improve a robot's abilities to act, perceive, and learn in complex environments, and this ultimately inspired me to pursue a career in helping create robots that can better help people.
+From this project, my passion for robotics and AI research in general had blossomed, as I realized how much of an impact I could make in the world by pursuing a research career.
+This ultimately inspired me to pursue a career in helping develop AI models that can better help people.
         </p>
         <h5>Hobbies and Other Interests</h5>
         <p>